parisepigenetics/bibs/_edctools/workflows/methylator.md

 You can see at the end if this file if an error occured during the run.
 See [Errors](#having-errors).

 ## Snakefiles
- There are 4 snakefiles (visible in the `workflow` folder) that correspond to the different steps of the analysis:
+ There are 6 snakefiles (visible in the `workflow` folder) that correspond to the different steps of the analysis:
   - fastq_dump_QC.rules (QC)
   - trim.rules (reads trimming/filtering)
   - mapping.rules (mapping)
+  - exploration.rules (statistical analysis)
-  - methylator.rules (statistical analysis)
+  - differential.rules (statistical analysis)
+  - report.rules (build the final report)

 The SLURM outputs of those different steps are stored in the `logs` folder and named as the date plus the corresponding snakefile: for instance
 `20230615T1540_trim.txt` or  `20230615T1540_mapping.txt`.